 When Halloween is over simply peel the labels off and you’ll have some festive bottles in time for Christmas.
 Perfect for storing juices, cocktails or oils.

 2. give your kitchen jars a Halloween makeover

-If you have some jars hanging around your kitchen give them a festive makeover.
-Drip some black paint down them, wrap them in black paper or add some sinister labels.
+If you have some jars hidden away in a kitchen cupboard why not give them a festive makeover?
+Drip black paint onto the exterior of the glass, wrap them in black paper or add some sinister labels.
 These brown jars are a perfect colour for autumn and will look great in your kitchen after Halloween.